Kriz-hub/Holiday-Dialysis/README.md

 Then after research I knew that I wanted a rectangular carousel with a fading effect in it, with a text column on the left with a little bit tourist information of the area "The Veluwe" and with a welcome text that you are welcome to come.
 The right column is is the intro for the center.
 The following about section

+**Structure Section1**
+* the homepage features a responsive navigationbar on the right and a logo on the left top, this bar is fixed.
+On mobile screens left en right side will split en become centered   in top of each order.
+  The navigationbar has also a language button.
+With javascript and display.none and display.inline the right language appear in front without loading the whole page.
+* Below that is a fading carousel.
+I didn't want to add controll buttons to swap the images by hand, just images with a fading effect to each.
+  In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly under that text.
+  In smaller devices the title becomes too big according to the pictures of the carousel, therefore the title emerges down the pictures in mobiles.
+* Below are 2 columns of text.
+They appear down each other in a mobile device.

+**Structure Section2**
+* In section 2 a second, normal carousel appears with some dialyse pictures.
+It is attached to the text column underneath.
+On the right there is a picture of the fantasy dialyse   center, also attached to the unordered list underneath.
+* In mobile devices it wil appear under each other.

+**Structure Section3**
+* In desktop-devices section 3 appears as 3 column area.
+Left google map Iframe, the middle a form, and to the right a picture with adress.
+* On tablets it breaks in a googlemap area with underneath a form and picture with adress on the left and right side.
+It is made possible by using a nested bootstrap Col element
+* On a mobile device verything appears below each other.

+**Structure footer**
+On the left 2 icons appear wth Facebook and Twitter, on the right a copyright mark appears.